What do fish and chips, Batman and Robin and your departments have in common?

 By coordinating their efforts on social media, different departments act in their mutual interests; clients, prospects, employees and job candidates all become part of the same ecosystem.

-This ecosystem enables sales teams to act as experts, collaborating with fellow departments in order to teach prospects much more than just the price of products.
+This ecosystem enables sales teams to act as experts; while collaborating with fellow departments in order to teach prospects much more than just the price of products.
 It allows marketing teams to showcase the company culture by highlighting employee testimonials.
 What’s more, it enables job candidates and company partners to benefit from seeing positive customer feedback.

 In short, a collaborative social media ecosystem allows departments to continue with what they have been doing all along, with the difference being that they do so in a coordinated way that enhances the customer experience and reinforces the company’s online presence.